Q: When will I receive my vacation payout?

 A: The application will specify the amount of distribution that will be payable to you.

 Q: Can I get my balance from the Trust Fund Office at any time?

 A: For your security and protection, we are unable to disclose trust fund balances over the phone.
 We can, however, mail the balance printouts to the address we have on file, or you may view balance on this website.

 Q: If I missed the distribution date, will I still be able to apply for my Vacation & Holiday Fund?

 A: Yes.
-You could always submit your application after the payout, and your application will be processed within one business week.
+You could always submit your application after the payout, and your application will be processed as soon as administratively possible.

 Q: How could I ensure that my employer is contributing the right amount into my fund?

 A: Although the auditors from the Trust Fund office audit the reports and contributions submitted by the employers on a regular basis, it is always recommended that you check your V&H Fund balance regularly against your pay stubs.